• Skip to primary navigation

 close up of cutting on a halved red onion

-To cut the into eights, cut the tips off and peel.
-Next, lay it flat for steadiness, then cut each onion half into halves again horizontally.
+To cut into eighths, cut the tips off and peel.
+Next, lay it flat for stability, then cut each onion half in half again horizontally.
+Get these Color Coded Cutting Boards.

 close up of cutting a quartered red onion